OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 3. Close and reopen the Office application.
 The add-in catalog will be available in the **Office Add-ins** dialog box.

 Alternatively, an administrator can specify an Office Add-in catalog on SharePoint by using group policy.
-For details, see the section [Using Group Policy to manage how users can install and use Office Add-ins](https://technet.microsoft.com/en-us/library/jj219429.aspx#BKMK_GP) on TechNet.
+For details, see the section [Using Group Policy to manage how users can install and use Office Add-ins](https://docs.microsoft.com/previous-versions/office/office-2013-resource-kit/jj219429(v=office.15)#using-group-policy-to-manage-how-users-can-install-and-use-apps-for-office).